Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Tarraak couldn’t think of an answer.
 This was bigger than he was used to - He was a handyman, a hammer-and-nails kind of guy.
 If it couldn’t be swapped out for a spare part, patched with tape, glued, screwed, nailed, filed, sawed, hammered back into shape or lubricated then he was about at his limit.
 The end of the world was too *big* for him.

-"I guess…" he began, then faltered.
+"I guess..." he began, then faltered.

 "He smells like he’s telling the truth, Brain," Pinky spoke up, suddenly.
 He’d been silent so far, letting others do the talking.
 But he had the best nose Tarraak had ever personally met, possibly as a compensation for his poor eyesight.
 If Pinky said that a person smelled truthful, they were truthful.

 "...Brain?"
 Wilde asked, and a smirk pulled at the corners of his mouth.
-"And… his name’s Pinky?"
+"And... his name’s Pinky?"

 "Yes, yes.
 It’s a reference," Tarraak admitted.
 "And I *told* you not to call me that," he added.